 I joined the then Proudman Oceanographic Laboratory in January 2008 as a sediment dynamicist, I was promoted to senior scientist in 2012 and I have been leading the Coastal Ocean Processes subgroup since 2014.
 Prior to this, I obtained a PhD in Civil and Environmental Engineering from Cornell University (Jan.
 2008), working on two-phase modelling of granular sediment for sheet flow and scour.
 I also obtained a dual Master of Engineering in Mechanical Engineering from Cornell University and Ecole Centrale de Lyon in 2001.

-Other publications can be found on the NERC Open Research Archive.
+My publications while at NOC (and at POL before) can be found on the NERC Open Research Archive.

 Amoudry, L.O.; Liu, P. L.-F..
 2009 Two-dimensional, two-phase granular sediment transport model with applications to scouring downstream of an apron.
 Coastal Engineering, 56 (7).
 693-702.
 10.1016/j.coastaleng.2009.01.006